ahrendsen/wildlife-datasets/docs/dataframe.md

 ## Optional columns

 The following columns may be present in the dataframe.
-Besides these columns, it is possible to define additional columns.
+If they are present, they will enable additional functionality of WildlifeDatasets.
+For example, if the date column is present, it will enable time-aware dataset splits.
+Additional columns of your choice may also be included and will not break any functionality.
+Note that variables that specify image coordinates should be given in pixel value (as opposed to percent or fraction of total image value).

 | Column | Type | Description |
 |--------|------|-------------|